 Your Privacy Rights

 From January 1, 2004, all businesses engaged in commercial activities must comply with the Personal Information Protection and Electronic Documents Act, and the Canadian Standards Association Model Code for the Protection of Personal Information, which it incorporates.
-These obligations extend to consultants, including Jane Southren Consulting.
+These obligations extend to consultants, including Southren Group.
 The Act gives you rights concerning the privacy of your personal information.

 Personal information is any information that identifies you, or by which your identity could be deduced.
 If we did not collect and use your personal information, we could not provide you with consulting or advisory services.